phalcon-orphanage/docs/en/reference/tutorial-invo.rst

         return $dispatcher;
     });

 The Security plugin is a class located at (app/plugins/Security.php).
-This class implements the method "beforeDispatch".
+This class implements the method "beforeExecuteRoute".
 This is the same name as one of the events produced in the Dispatcher:

 .. code-block:: php